Frequently Asked Questions

 thank you for your patience. we are compiling a list of faq's and will be publishing it soon!

 Q: What is California's Disability Access Law Reform and how does it help small businesses?

 A: The reform legislation, SB 1608 (Corbett; D-San Leandro, Chapter 549, Statutes of 2008), is designed to promote and increase compliance with laws providing equal public access in places of business to individuals with disabilities, while reducing unwarranted litigation that does not advance that goal.
 Please click here for further details.

-The response below assumes that no complaint has been served on the tenant or owner regarding construction related accessibility claim.
+(The scenario below assumes that no complaint has been served on the tenant/owner regarding a construction related accessibility claim.)

-- QUESTION: The code requires that a commercial property owner/lessor state in the lease whether a CASp inspection has been done.
-If a CASp inspection has not been done and the owner/lessor states so in the lease, has the owner/lessor fully complied with its obligations under Section 1938?
-Are there any penalties or fines or other consequences to the owner/lessor of not having the CASp inspection done?
+Q: The code requires that a commercial property owner/lessor state in the lease whether or not a CASp inspection has taken place.
+If a CASp inspection has not taken place and the owner/lessor states such in the lease, has the owner/lessor fully complied with its obligations under Section 1938?
+Are there any penalties, fines, or consequences to the owner/lessor for not having the CASp inspection done?

 The property owner/lessor is not required to obtain a CASp inspection, only to state the required information about whether or not the property has been inspected, and, if it was inspected, whether or not the property has or has not been determined to meet applicable standards on the lease or rental agreement.